SlashCoreProject/slash/README.md

 ## SLASH

-Slash : The Decentralised Public Blockchain for Crypto Developpers & free project community.
+Slash : The Decentralised Public Blockchain for Crypto Developers & free project community.

 In recent years, more and more free projects are emerging.
 Our goal is to create a platform dedicated to these projects.